kecven/go-Word-of-Wisdom/README.md

 ## How to run
+## Docker compose
 1. Clone the repository
 2. Run `docker-compose up` in the root directory
 3. Run `docker-compose run gwow-client` in the root directory
+4. Follow the instructions in the client container

+## without docker
+1. Clone the repository
+2. Run `go run ./server/src/main.go` in the root directory
+3. Run `go run ./client/src/main.go` in the root directory
 4. Follow the instructions in the client container